peraltot/Project-3-Speech/README.md

 ### Prerequisites:
 #### Node.js and npm
 Go to the Node.js site:  https://nodejs.org/en.
 Click the download button, and run through the installation file.
-To check if you have Node.js installed, run this command in your terminal:
+To check if you already have Node.js installed, run this command in your terminal:
 ```
 node -v
 ```